 - dofollow external hyperlinks

 Links shouldn’t be anchored to generic text (‘click me’ or ‘here’).
-Instead, make sure to use descriptive anchor text or keywords that tell the user exactly what they are clicking on.
+Instead, use descriptive anchor text or keywords that tell the user exactly what they are clicking on.

 Are sitewide footer links good or bad for SEO?

-This is a question that has divided SEO experts, mostly because the answer seems to keep changing.
+This is a question that has divided SEO Melbourne experts, mainly because the answer seems to keep changing.

-In the aftermath of Google’s Penguin updates, link building practices have seen a major shift.
-Penguin 2.0 in particular was ruthless when it came to targeting unnatural link building, with 75% of all Google penalties due to sitewide links.
+In the aftermath of Google’s Penguin updates, link-building practices have seen a significant shift.
+Penguin 2.0 was ruthless when targeting unnatural link building, with 75% of all Google penalties due to sitewide links.

 Of course, time moves fast in the world of algorithm updates.
-In general, most SEO specialists believe that (at least for now) Google ignores sitewide external links in 2021.
-That being said, one can never underestimate the importance of a tailored and well thought out linking strategy, which can either help or hinder the rest of your SEO efforts.
+In general, most SEO specialists believe that (at least for now) Google will ignore sitewide external links in 2021.
+That being said, one can never underestimate the importance of a tailored and well-thought-out linking strategy, which can either help or hinder the rest of your SEO efforts.

 Best practice for sitewide footer links